qubyte/qrcode-png/README.md

 Make a QR code PNG from a string.
 This module uses the [qrcode-svg] module internally, and inherits some of its options.
-PNGs created by this library are more efficiently encoded than [those created by other package](#benchmarks) thanks to a PNG encoder designed for the specific use case of QR codes.
+PNGs created by this library are more efficiently encoded than
+[those created by the most popular alternative](#benchmarks) thanks to a PNG encoder designed for the specific use case of QR codes.

 ## Install